Stage 1 – Scissor skills: learning to snip

 The first scissor skill children need to learn is to make snips with their scissors.
 It is important that children are taught to hold the scissors and the item they are cutting with their thumbs facing the ceiling.
 We explore additional tips for holding scissors and cutting here in this post – Scissor Skills – Six Tips for Teaching Children How to Use Scissors.

 Straws and thin pieces of paper are great for snipping.
 Once the child learns to make one snip, the paper can be made wider so they learn to make two.
 Slowly, they will be able to make three, four and five snips in a row.
-The ability to continually open and close the hand and moving the scissors forwards is needed before the child can cut along a line.
+Before they will be ready to cut along a line, the child must master the ability to continually open and close the hand and move the scissors forwards.

 The next scissor skill children learn is to cut along straight lines.
 These are much easier to cut than curved lines as the movement is simple.
 The child just needs to move their hand forwards and they don’t need to manoeuvre the paper very much.

-Early on, they will stop and start and move the scissors in and out as they cut shapes.
+Usually when they are learning, children will stop and start and move the scissors in and out as they cut more complex shapes.
 As their scissor control improves, they can continue to cut without having to reposition the scissors.
 Some children need extra prompts to keep their scissors moving in a continuous motion.